 With some 60 works, in every medium in which the artist worked, the exhibition delivers both an overview and a sharp focus on Gauguin’s wide-ranging life’s work.
 The exhibition follows the artist’s unremitting struggle to create his very own idea of ‘the primitive’ across cultures and geographical destinations.

-The exhibition presents Gauguin as an uncompromising artist, who early on, and without hesitation, found a clear trail to follow in his pursuit of ‘the true’.
+The exhibition presents Gauguin as an uncompromising artist.
+An artist, who early on, and without hesitation, found a clear trail to follow in his pursuit of ‘the true’.
 Despite personal and economic reverses, when he pursued ‘the primitive’, it was not in the form of an ethnographical venture, but rather proceeded from an artistic vision.
 His world of motifs and imagery, whether inspired by Brittany, Egypt or Polynesia, strive after ‘the primitive’ as a concept.
 With Gauguin, as the exhibition demonstrates, ‘the primitive’ should be understood as both something eternally valid, firmly rooted in human nature, and as an artistic brand of equal parts fiction and reality.

-Enjoy a delicious brunch or lunch overlooking the Glyptotek's beautiful Winter Garden.
+Enjoy a delicious lunch at Picnic overlooking the Glyptotek's beautiful Winter Garden.

 Experience a new reading of the Glyptotek’s paintings by the Danish writer Josefine Klougart